When you love someone, you want to know them deeply. You want to know their heart and admire all the good you find in them.

 Christ has shown me his heart by loving me.
 His beautiful, strong, sacred, passionate, merciful, holy heart.

-Mary our mother has always been venerated for her Immaculate Heart.
+Mary, our Heavenly Mother, has always been venerated for her Immaculate Heart.
 But what does that mean?
-Until a few years ago, the idea of Mary’s immaculate heart held up to my not-so-immaculate heart intimidated me.
+Until a few years ago, the idea of Mary’s Immaculate Heart held up to my not-so-immaculate heart intimidated me.
 I found it difficult to relate to someone so perfect, and I was sure she would find it difficult to relate to me.

 Here are five things I have discovered and come to love about Mary’s Immaculate Heart.